 - Large master baths and master suites: 2 – 3 months, depending on the complexity of cabinetry and special-order materials

-- Small kitchens, less than 100 sf and not interconnected to other areas: 2 – 3 months
+- Small kitchens, not interconnected to other areas: 2 – 3 months

 - Large kitchens and great rooms: 4 – 6 months, depending on how much structural work is required and re-routing of mechanicals

 - Exterior restorations, historic homes over 2500 sf and two stories: 2 -3 months.
 For smaller/newer homes, we can often complete projects in 4 – 6 weeks

 - Additions or detached quarters in conservation/historic districts: 4 – 6 months.
 Permitting and architectural planning will generally add around 3 – 6 months of lead time before we can begin construction

 We include detailed timeline projections with every contract proposal, and we also maintain a real-time project calendar that you can access through your client portal.
 This calendar will keep you informed of any changes as they occur once the project is underway.

 Most members of Ripley Renovations’ core team got their start building cabinetry and furniture, and that’s still the source of our passion.
 In our experience, we have an eye for detail that is unsurpassed in the Dallas remodeling industry, especially at our price point.
 In addition to fine carpentry, some of our particular skill sets are:

 - Client communication – we’re uniquely dedicated to ensuring a collaborative approach and full process transparency.

 - Painting – we take the time to do it right, and our prep work ensures a finished product that outshines and outlasts most competitors’ projects.